 My approach to counselling

 Life tests us all the time.
-For example, dealing with the death of a loved one, losing a job, coping with a physical or mental health condition, facing the end of a meaningful relationship, becoming a parent, moving to a new country or city.
+Although we are all being tested by the Covid-19 pandemic, you may also be grieving a loved one, losing a job, coming to terms with a physical or mental health condition, facing the end of a meaningful relationship, becoming a parent, having to move to a new country or city.
 Life's tests may cause us to lose a secure sense of who we are, and give us the feeling that we can't quite cope.

 I offer a safe, caring and non-judgemental space to help you find a way back to yourself, or discover a sense of self that feels right for where you are now.
 My approach provides you with the right environment to reflect and gain the self-awareness you need to find your way forward.
 Through counselling you can discover your strengths, increase resilience and develop an acceptance that will help you deal with life’s challenges.

 Grief counselling is my specialist area, but I welcome anyone who seeks the opportunity to be heard and understood.

 It is good to talk.
 Give yourself the opportunity to share your struggles and gain from that experience.